-An issuer should provide training on its code of ethics to new and existing staffat least once every three years, or in the year after a Code is materially amended as a result of a review.
-An issuer should disclose when it last provided training to all staff in relation to its code of ethics, and explain how it sets a 'tone from the top' that is consistent with its code of ethics where training is conducted less frequently.
+An issuer should provide training on its code of ethics to new and existing staff at least once every three years, or in the year after a Code is materially amended as a result of a review.
+An issuer should consider disclosingse when it last provided training to all staff in relation to its code of ethics, including how it sets a and explain how it sets a 'tone from the top' that is consistent with its code of ethics where training is conducted less frequently.
+Any disclosure should be included as part of an issuer's corporate governance disclosures.
+An issuer may wish to tailor the training it provides to different sectors of its workforce.

 Providing training helps to ensure employees actively engage with the issuer's code of ethics.
 A code of ethics should be easy to find for all employees (for example, available on an issuer's website).